 Many Motorcyclists Still Die With Wearing Helmets

 But wearing a helmet is not enough.
 Even if you wear a helmet, you can still get hurt.
-Most of the time, people wear uncertified and unsafe helmets only because they look fabulous!
+Most of the time, people wear uncertified and unsafe helmets only because they look cool!.
 On the other hand, motorists were supposed to wear certified helmets which are safe enough to use.

 We do not want to say which Helmet is good or bad, but we want to tell you that you need to wear a helmet.
 We will not get any money from helmet companies, so we advise you because we care about you.

-Strict helmet laws can help people wear helmets, as we have understood not wearing a helmet is dangerous.
+Strict helmet laws can help people wear helmets as we have understood not wearing a helmet is dangerous.
 It can hurt you or even kill you.
 Only 8% of states have strict laws.
 That means most people can ride without a helmet.
 Sadly, 57% of people who died in motorcycle crashes in 2017 didn’t wear helmets or other motorcycle safety gear.

-However, a Helmet is not the only concerning factor for motorcycle accident death.
+However, Helmet is not the only concerning factor for a motorcycle accident death.
 A lot more deaths are happening yearly, although they wear certified helmets.
 Let’s study the other core reasons now.

 Speed Level